diespinoza/arduino-node-server/README.md

 # arduino-node-server

-Full-stack application built using node.
-Designed for 30+ arduinos to communicate at the same time, to upload/download data from a database, to send commands to each other.
+Full-stack application built using NodeJS.
+Designed for control of Neopixel LED strips attached to WiFi-capable arduinos that consume an API hosted on Heroku.
+The API has a front-end interface that where you can create no-code animations for the Neopixels and a way to push those animations to the arduino.
+This enables the remote control of LED lights from anywhere in the world.

 ## Description

 This project aims to create a full-stack web application using nodeJS server-side, and HTML, CSS, and JS client-side.
-The project will allow the arduinos to send data online so it can be stored, retrieved later, and plotted inside a dashboard.
+The NodeJS server is hosted on Heroku and serves an API that acts as a middleman between human and arduino clients.
+A human user can use a web-interface to interact with the server to send commands to the Neopixels.
+The arduino hosts its own web server that interacts with the Heroku server to receive commands from the API

-Arduino devices will also be able to communicate with each other.
-The server will allow human users to view data and control their arduino.
-The server will store data about the connected arduinos, including any data and commands uploaded.
+The database will store data about the connected arduinos, including any data and animations uploaded.
 This web application is designed for a wifi-capable Arduinos.
 This project will NOT allow for remote programming of the arduinos.

 ## Getting Started

 ### Dependencies

 - Node and npm
+- Arduino
-- Arduino IDE
+    - IDE
     - Arduino with WiFi capabilities
-- (Describe any prerequisites, libraries, OS version, etc., needed before installing program.)
+- Heroku account
-- TODO
+- MongoDB account

 ### Installing

 - Clone this repository
-- (How/where to download your program)
+- Flash the .ino file to the arduino
+- npm install the server
 - (Any modifications needed to be made to files/folders)
-- TODO

 ### Executing program